shadow-gyuvin/life/README.md

 - French

 ## Family
-- My brpther is called Suvin An
+- My brother is called Suvin An and is cool (sometimes) and likes Minecraft too.
+My dad is called Minha An and works for the Bosch company.
+My mom is Boram Kim and buys homes and rents them to other people.
+We have a dog named Cozy and she is a Maltese dog.